-Equity position risk arises from the possibility of changes in the price of equities or equity indices will affect future profitability or the fair values of financial instruments.
+Equity position risk arises from the possibility of changes in the price of equities or equity indices and the corresponding affect they will have on future profitability or the fair values of financial instruments.
 The Group is exposed to equity risk in the non-trading position and investment portfolio primarily in its core international and GCC markets.